stjude-dnb-binfcore/sc-epigenie/README.md

 ### Installation

-To begin using the **scATAC-seq** workflow, follow the instructions below to set up the environment and run the code.
+To begin using the **scEpiGenie** workflow, follow the instructions below to set up the environment and run the code.
 A pre-built [Docker image](https://github.com/stjude-dnb-binfcore/sc-epigenie/blob/main/run-container/README.md) is available for easy setup, containing all the necessary tools, packages, and dependencies to seamlessly run the code and analysis modules.

 ### Tutorial and Documentation